miranda-amanda/miranda-amanda/README.md

 # 👩🏻‍💻 Amanda Miranda

-**`Economista & Analista Junior de Dados`**
+**`Economist & Junior Data Analyst`**

-Me chamo Amanda, sou economista formada pela Universidade Federal da Bahia, com especialização em Investimentos, Finanças e Bancos pela PUCRS.
-Atualmente, estou aprofundando meus conhecimentos na área de Data Analysis, unindo minha base em economia à análise de dados para gerar soluções mais eficientes e estratégicas.
+My name is Amanda, and I hold a degree in Economics from the Federal University of Bahia, with a specialization in Investments, Finance, and Banking from PUCRS.
+I am currently deepening my knowledge in Data Analysis, combining my background in economics with data analytics to generate more efficient and strategic solutions.

-Tenho experiência em pesquisa econômica, coleta, tratamento e análise de dados.
-Sou apaixonada por transformar dados em insights e, por isso, dedico este perfil a compartilhar meus projetos, análises e portfólio, um espaço onde registro minha evolução e minha trajetória no mundo da tecnologia e dos dados.
+I have experience in economic research, data collection, cleaning, and analysis.
+I am passionate about transforming data into insights, and I use this profile to share my projects, analyses, and portfolio — *a space where I document my growth and journey in the world of technology and data.**

-#### Skills:
+## 🛠️ Skills

-**Programming & Analytics:**
+### **Programming & Analytics**
 - **Python:** Pandas, NumPy, Matplotlib, Seaborn
-- **SQL:** Consultas, Joins, Views e Transações
+- **SQL:** Queries, Joins, Views, and Transactions

-**Business Intelligence:**
+### **Business Intelligence**
-- **Power BI:** Dashboards interativos, DAX, Power Query
+- **Power BI:** Interactive dashboards, DAX, Power Query
-- **Excel:** Tabelas e gráficos dinâmicos, Power Pivot
+- **Excel:** Pivot tables and charts, Power Pivot

 <div>
   <a href="mailto:amandaomsp@gmail.com">